Skip to contents

 Sample Data

 The sample metadata is the next level of detail with one row for each fraction, or one row for each set of fastq files that were sequenced.
+If you have “bulk” or unfractionated sequenced reads, these are also considered samples.
+Basically, anything that lives as columns in your ASV/feature table are considered samples.

-The first few rows of example_sample_df
+Table 2: The first few rows of example_sample_df

 sample source Fraction density_g_ml dna_conc avg_16S_g_soil